PatrickMcGrath29/thegoodland/content/posts/2026-06-19-possessing-our-possessions.md

 isBlogPost: true
 author: Mary Geraldine Guinness (Mrs Howard Taylor)
 summary: My heart goes out in deep longing, that we may not fail at least to possess our possessions.
-What a difference there is, an immeasurable distance, between what we may have and ought to have and what we are actually in possession of most of the time.
+What a difference there is... between what we may have and ought to have and what we are actually in possession of most of the time.
 slug: 2026-06-19-possessing-our-possessions
 featuredImage: /uploads/desert_stars.jpg
 createdDate: 2026-06-19